kaicong12/dedup-file-vault/README.md

 3. Verify your submission zip file:
    - Extract the zip file to a new directory
    - Ensure all necessary files are included
-   - Verify that no unnecessary files (like node_modules, __pycache__, etc.) are included
+   - Verify that no unnecessary files (like node_modules, **pycache**, etc.) are included
    - Test the application from the extracted files to ensure everything works

 Once you have prepared the project for submission follow the instructions in the email to submit the project along with the video.

+1. Create a modal for user to view all the files with duplicates
+2. Create a preview icon for each file_type
+3. Checkbox for mass delete
+4. Confirmation box for delete (both single delete + mass delete)